Tiwi Islands

 Tiwi Islands is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census evaluated dwelling structures in the Tiwi Islands with 82.2% being houses and 17.8% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This is compared to Non-Metro NT's 83.6% houses and 16.4% other dwellings.
-Home ownership in Tiwi Islands was at 4.5%, with the remainder of dwellings either mortgaged (0%) or rented (95.5%).
-The median monthly mortgage repayment in Tiwi Islands was $845, below Non-Metro NT's average of $1,346, and nationally, it is significantly lower at $1,863.
-The median weekly rent figure in Tiwi Islands was recorded at $80, which is substantially below the national figure of $375.
+The dwelling structure in Tiwi Islands, as per the latest Census, consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NT's 83.6% houses and 16.4% other dwellings.
+Home ownership in Tiwi Islands was at 4.5%, with the rest either mortgaged (0.0%) or rented (95.5%).
+The median monthly mortgage repayment was $845, below Non-Metro NT's average of $1,346, and rents were recorded at $80, matching Non-Metro NT's figure.
+Nationally, Tiwi Islands' mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing